TheRealGlumfish/Team20/doc/Dimitris Alexopoulos.md

 ![I-Type Instructions](images/itype.png)

 I-Type instructions followed the exact pattern therefore, the same logic was used.
-This allowed us to implement a much simpler and more readable control unit that was a lot easier to debug as all the instruction types were handled seperately in each case, and the common patterns from each instruction type were extracted and used to simplify the control unit logic.
+This allowed us to implement a much simpler and more readable control unit that was a lot easier to debug as all the instruction types were handled separately in each case, and the common patterns from each instruction type were extracted and used to simplify the control unit logic.

-Having made these discoveries and with the help of my teammate and the spreadsheet he had created, I rewrote the control unit from scratch with no seperate decoder modules [(aef8ccf)](https://github.com/TheRealGlumfish/Team20/commit/aef8ccf1e72682f6c509b147ce504f559e7afbb4), [(084e9ee)](https://github.com/TheRealGlumfish/Team20/commit/084e9ee2e0677fadec1be0822816c87f8f22cf03), [(7c10a38)](https://github.com/TheRealGlumfish/Team20/commit/7c10a3821896fbd2b07d18a90ea0b97623f39aa7), [(73e5bba)](https://github.com/TheRealGlumfish/Team20/commit/73e5bba2b392c0068fd0eac87bcaad4cd75215a9).
+Having made these discoveries and with the help of my teammate and the spreadsheet he had created, I rewrote the control unit from scratch with no separate decoder modules [(aef8ccf)](https://github.com/TheRealGlumfish/Team20/commit/aef8ccf1e72682f6c509b147ce504f559e7afbb4), [(084e9ee)](https://github.com/TheRealGlumfish/Team20/commit/084e9ee2e0677fadec1be0822816c87f8f22cf03), [(7c10a38)](https://github.com/TheRealGlumfish/Team20/commit/7c10a3821896fbd2b07d18a90ea0b97623f39aa7), [(73e5bba)](https://github.com/TheRealGlumfish/Team20/commit/73e5bba2b392c0068fd0eac87bcaad4cd75215a9).
 The result was us being able to support all instructions with the exception of `auipc` but also a control unit that was much more maintainable and easier to pipeline and add cache support.

 ---